alterior-mvc/alterior/packages/web-server/README.md

   path parameter can be defined in any parent controller/mount context.
 - Parameters decorated with `@QueryParam('q')` will be fulfilled with the query parameter `q` if provided (`?q=...`)
+- Parameters decorated with `@Request('abc')` will be fulfilled with the request field `abc` if provided by the Connect engine or a preceding middleware.
 - Parameters which are named `body` or decorated with `@Body()` will be fulfilled with the value of `request.body`.
 You must use a body parsing middleware (we recommend `body-parser`) to populate `request.body`.